 A shutter speed of 0.4 seconds is enough to create blur in quickly moving elements close to the lens // Settings: ISO64, f/10, 0.4 seconds

 Understanding shutter speed can be a little complicated when just getting into photography.
-But having this basic knowledge is essential in order to take full advantage of the Long Exposure Photography technique.
+However, having this basic knowledge is essential to taking full advantage of the Long Exposure technique.

 Below is an easy and practical exercise to see how the shutter speed affects a photo: